 To make these little pops could not be easier and you probably have everything you need right at home.

 I took a fun star shaped ice cube tray (from the Dollar Spot at Target) and simply added Crayola washable fingerpaint.
 This little stars are fairly small so I filled it up.

 Next I inserted little cake pop sticks I had on hand.
-You could also use skewers that you cut down (maybe tape off the ends so they aren’t sharp) or popsicle sticks or whatever you have.
+You could also use skewers that you cut down (maybe tape off the ends so they aren’t sharp) or popsicle sticks or just leave as is.

 Now this doesn’t have to be perfect and my sticks were upright for the time it took to take a photo.
 Then they flopped over and that is totally fine.
-It actually makes these easier to jam in the freezer and for the children to paint with.
+It actually makes these easier to jam in the freezer and for the children to handle.

 If you don’t have a little tray like this, you could also use mini Dixie cups or even rinsed out yogurt cups or maybe a muffin pan with cupcake liners would work.

 Freeze these for a bit.
 I actually had them in the freezer for three days but I think about an hour might be long enough.

 I pulled them right out of the ice cube trays and here is how they look.
 Like little frozen crayons on a stick- these are the smaller ice cube size pops.
 Now the kiddos can use these on the sidewalk like sidewalk chalk or use them on craft paper outside.